earthly/website/blog/_posts/2023-06-08-dont-configure-control-flow.md

 That's kind of neat!

-But when you specify parallelism in YAML, it doesn't save you from understanding the semantics and the runtime execution that they influence and control.
-The valid syntax is a subset of YAML, but the semantics can be anything.
+But when you specify parallelism in YAML, it *doesn't* save you from understanding the semantics and the runtime execution that they influence and control.
+The valid syntax is a subset of YAML, but the semantics can be *anything*.

 So the details that are present in this: